benborgers/www/posts/black-mirror-s01e02.md

 Later, Bing is shown livestreaming his show.
 He performs holding the shard to his neck, but rants both about grievances with the system and advertisements *for* the system.

 After ending his weekly stream, we see that his living quarters are now quite large, and the episode ends with him looking out from his room onto a beautiful forest view.

+# Parallels to our world

+This episode shows a dramatized, but recognizable, version of the world.
+People live surrounded by screens, which show them advertisements from the moment they wake up.
+They go to work at a repetitive and unfulfilling job in front of a screen, allowing them to earn merits that they use to buy food and entertainment on other screens.
+It all feels a bit too familiar.

+The people peddling seem to be the middle class, while the yellow-suited attendants seem to be the lower class, who are treated with contempt by the middle class.
+The upper class is comprised of attractive and talented people, such as the singer Selma.
+However, throughout the entire episode, Selma is the only star we see who came out of *Hot Shot*.
+It seems that the dream of ultimately escaping the rat race is unrealistic, but only serves as motivation for people to continue working.
+Even though Abi was the "best performance all season" on *Hot Shot*, there's no spot for her to become a star singer.
+The dream of moving up isn't quite real.

+# Hypocrisy

+Bing goes on *Hot Shot* and delivers an empassioned speech about how none of this is real, and how they're all too numb to feel real emotion anymore.
+Earlier in the episode as well, he seems willing to forgo merits in favor of "something real" (Abi's singing talents).

+However, once Bing is given a way to move up in the world, he completely abandons his morals.
+We see him stream from a set designed to look like a "common" room, while he lives in a much bigger apartment.
+His apartment has a wooden penguin, which is much like the origami one that Abi folded for him, except without the *realness*.

+Bing has traded what he once knew to be true, his morals, in order to sell out and join the system.
+Everyone hates the system until they're on top of it.

+Even Bing's glass shard, a symbol of resistance against the system, is eventually sold as a digital accessory for your Doppel (or digital avatar).
+The real glass shard is safely kept inside a box between streams, because it represents Bing's ticket to a better life.

+At the end of the episode, Bing looks out onto a beautiful green forest from what could be a window or a giant screen.
+Bing might have upgraded his small apartment for a bigger apartment, but he's still living within the system and surrounded by screens.